 Illinois AMVETS Service Foundation There are 20 scholarships available up to $1,000.
 Must be a current high school senior.
 Junior ROTC and Trade School scholarships available.

 Illinois Chemical Education Foundation Open to all future Chemists, Chemical Engineers, Environmental Engineers.
 The foundation presents a number of $2,000.00 scholarships each year to top high school senior science students.
-Applications must be postmarked no later than Friday, February 21, 2020 and received no later than Wednesday, February 26, 2020.
+Applications must be postmarked no later than February 24, 2021.

 Illinois Legislative Black Caucus Foundation Scholarship eligibility is as follows: student must be seeking an undergraduate degree.
 Must have been accepted into an accredited institution of higher learning such as a community college, private institution or certified vocational training program.
 ILBC Members, ILBC employees, ILBC Foundation board members, and their immediate relatives are ineligible for the scholarship program.
 Applications must be postmarked by May 8, 2018.
 Please click the link to send an email to request an application or visit guidance to obtain a form. (firstname.lastname@example.org)